lenmus/lomse/examples/tutorials/tutorial-1-qt/README.md

 ## <a name="compile" />Compiling your code and building

+Before starting, ensure that you have installed the Lomse library.
+See the [installation](https://github.com/lenmus/lomse/wiki/Installation) page for detailed instructions.

 A .pro file is always nedeed for building a Qt program.
 Therefore it must be created from sources (using qmake) or you should use the provided file.

 The simplest way to build the sample is by using the provided .pro file: